vetalsimplybook/simplybook-external-validator/README.md

 # Simplybook External Plugin Validator

 You can validate bookings through the use of an external script.
-The script can check variables from the booking, and only if conditions fulfilled, the booking is processed.
-Additionally the validation script can bring back information that can be injected into intake form variables.
+The script can check variables from the booking, and only if conditions are fulfilled, the booking is processed.
+Additionally the validation script can bring back the information that can be injected into intake form variables.

 ---
-Incomming data example:
+Incoming data example:
 ```
 {
     "service_id":"9",